 In 2018, we began the pre-construction phase of Red and Purple Line Modernization (RPM) Phase One, which includes property demolition and relocation of utility lines and equipment.
 It’s necessary to complete this work before we can begin the Phase One work, which will include rebuilding four Red Line stations (Lawrence, Argyle, Berwyn and Bryn Mawr and adjacent track structure as well as constructing a new Red-Purple Bypass (RPB) north of Belmont station.
 The major construction work for Phase One is tentatively expected to begin in late 2019 and be completed in 2025.

-New: Addison track improvement work begins March 8, 2019
+New: Addison track improvement work completed April 1, 2019

-As part of our ongoing investment to improve rail service, the CTA will make track improvements on the Red Line at Addison to eliminate slow zones and to minimize the potential for existing track conditions to evolve into future slow zones during RPM Phase One construction.
-The Addison work begins March 8 and will be completed April 1, ahead of the Cubs home opener on April 8.
-The track improvements near Addison will provide smoother rides by replacing aging track equipment and will improve service reliability over the long term.
+As part of our ongoing investment to improve rail service, the CTA completed track improvements on the Red Line at Addison that eliminated slow zones and minimize the potential for existing track conditions to evolve into future slow zones during RPM Phase One construction.
+The Addison work began March 8 and was completed April 1, ahead of the Cubs home opener on April 8.
+The track improvements near Addison provide smoother rides by replacing aging track equipment, improving service reliability over the long term.
 For more information, click on the link below to see our informational flyers.

 To modernize our rail infrastructure under RPM Phase One, we determined that we needed to acquire a small number of properties so we could build and stage construction equipment.
 While some properties we’ve purchased will be locations for future rail infrastructure, others will be available for development after construction is completed.

 Beginning in Spring 2018, we began pre-construction work associated with the Red-Purple Bypass project.
 Demolition is now substantially complete.

 Additional details and maps outlining demolition work are available for download:

 Red-Purple Bypass project area spring demolition